 HUFF is working to fight efforts by the merchants and City Council to further a police crackdown on youth, homeless and counter-culture folks downtown.
 In the last decade, City Council passed a variety of new laws, strengthening the anti-homeless "Downtown Ordinances".
 These changes gave police greater powers of selective enforcement downtown against poor and homeless people, political activists, street performers, and others.
 READ MORE

-Street Shit Sheet Archives - Read the Street Shit Sheet Online - Note: The archives are graphic scans (image files, not text), and each file includes many issues.
-They are also only partial and unfortunately the order of all the pages was completely lost in the scanning process.
-A complete bound set of Street Shit Sheet archives in proper order can be consulted in the Reserve section on the main branch of the Santa Cruz library.
+Street Shit Sheet Archives - Read the Street Shit Sheet Online - Issues date from 1988 through 2002 (with a few issues published intermittently thereafter) and contain many contemporary documents and articles, as well as commentary and original reporting from the street.
+Note: The archives are graphic scans encapsulated in PDF format (image files, not text, and thus very large), and each file includes many issues.
+Be patient when downloading.
+We've just recently rescanned the entire archive to correct problems with the original scanning process, so they're now generally in order by edition and within each issue.
+A complete bound set of Street Shit Sheet archives is also available in the Reserve section of the main branch (downtown) of the Santa Cruz Public Library.
 They are a fascinating look into one man's view of the history of homeless civil rights action in Santa Cruz County.

 Street Spirit Archives - Read through some of the highlights & history of Santa Cruz homeless activism (1996-2007) in a collection of selections from past issues of The Street Spirit, a monthly sold by homeless and poor people for survival coins.
 Reports from other cities as well by Santa Cruz writers.